antrea-io/antrea/docs/antrea-network-policy.md

 Kubernetes NetworkPolicies can also be audited using Antrea logging to the same file (`/var/log/antrea/networkpolicy/np.log`).
 Add Annotation `networkpolicy.antrea.io/enable-logging: "true"` on a Namespace to enable logging for all NetworkPolicies in the Namespace.
-Packets of any connection that match a NetworkPolicy rule will be logged with a reference to the NetworkPolicy name, but packets dropped by the implicit "default drop" (not allowed by any NetworkPolicy) will only be logged with consistent name `K8sNetworkPolicy` for reference.
+Packets of any network flow that match a NetworkPolicy rule will be logged with a reference to the NetworkPolicy name, but packets dropped by the implicit "default drop" (not allowed by any NetworkPolicy) will only be logged with consistent name `K8sNetworkPolicy` for reference.
 When